Brooks Groves

 University of Washington β€” Graduate Studies, Astrobiology

-Arrived in Seattle to study astrobiology β€” specifically sea ice bacteria and extremophile microbiology, the organisms that survive at the edges of what life tolerates.
+Arrived in Seattle to study astrobiology β€” specifically sea ice bacteria and extremophile microbiology.
 The research had direct connections to the search for life in analogous environments beyond Earth.
 Studied through late 1999 until the WTO Riots upended the city in November.
 Had to defer graduate work and go full time at the Westin Seattle.
 Stayed 21 years.

 1997